 Contact & Info

-BFA, Syracuse University- painting and printmaking MFA, Tufts University, the School of the Museum of Fine Arts- painting, printmaking Tyler School of Art, Rome, Italy- painting and printmaking Rochester Institute of Technology- photography Parsons School of Design- post-grad work in book design and illustration Westchester Art Workshop- Quark Express and Photoshop Dillington College, England- calligraphy National Academy School of Art- pastel with Wolf Kahn
+BFA, Syracuse University, painting and printmaking.
+MFA, Tufts University, the School of the Museum of Fine Arts, painting, printmaking.
+Tyler School of Art, Rome, Italy, painting and printmaking.
+Rochester Institute of Technology, photography.
+Ikenobo Floral Design, Teacher's Assistant Certificate.
+Society of Scribes.
+Parsons School of Design, post-grad work in book design and illustration.
+Westchester Art Workshop, Quark Express and Photoshop.
+Dillington College, England, calligraphy.
+National Academy School of Art, pastel with Wolf Kahn.

 Teaching Artist Experience

-BFA, Syracuse University; MFA, Tufts University, the School of the Museum of Fine Arts, Painting and Printmaking; Rochester Institute of Technology, photography; Rome, Italy at the Tyler School of Art; Ikenobo Floral Design, Teacher's Assistant Certificate; Society of Scribes; Calligraphy study in Dillington, England; Westchester Art Workshop, photoshop courses; Parsons School of Design, book design/ illustration; the National Academy School of Art, NY, pastel with Wolf Kahn.
 Terry Kessler Schwarz has been a professional illustrator, designer, calligrapher, and painter for over 25 years.
 Her work has been published in magazines and newspapers including the New York Times, Restaurant Business Magazine, Avon Publications, House Beautiful and Gannett Newspapers.
-She has exhibited her landscapes and cityscapes in Westchester, Connecticut as well as in New York City at the National Arts Club, the Broome Street Gallery and the Salmagundi Club.
+She has exhibited her landscapes and cityscapes in Westchester and Connecticut, as well as in New York City at the National Arts Club, the Broome Street Gallery and the Salmagundi Club.
 She has shown her floral designs at the Metropolitan Museum of Art's Japanese Wing.
 Terry is a member of the Mamaroneck Artist's Guild, Katonah Museum Artists Association, Scarsdale Art Association, the Catharine Lorillard Wolfe Art Club in New York and the Society of Scribes.
-As an art educator, she has worked with students from kindergarten age to adults.
-She has taught art in public and private schools, adult education, religious after-school programs, day-care, community and psychiatric out-patient treatment centers where she tries to incorporate her knowledge of painting, drawing, calligraphy, design and photography in her teaching residencies.
+As an art educator, she has worked with students from kindergarten to adults.
+She has taught art in public and private schools, adult education, religious after-school programs, day-care, senior, community and psychiatric out-patient treatment centers where she tries to incorporate her knowledge of painting, drawing, calligraphy, design and photography in her teaching residencies.